-All this is quite a forward leap in time, I realise.
-Nine months ago, my last chance to teach appeared to have gone, and little time elapsed before I became rather fatalistic about it.
+All this is quite a leap, I realise.
+Nine months ago, my last chance to teach appeared to have gone.

-Now, thanks to research leave, space became available to teach on the first-year Renaissance Drama module here at Leicester, complete with lectures, exams, film-screenings and all.
+Yet, space became available to teach on the first-year Renaissance Drama module here at Leicester, complete with lectures, exams, and all.
+It’s a valuable opportunity.

-It’s a valuable opportunity, even if only a brief one.
-The Guardian’s latest University Guide sees Leicester rise to 15th for English this year – twelve places higher than 2013.
+Leicester is up to 15 for English this year, according to Guardian tables.
 It’s a high-calibre environment to be in, and to be teaching Shakespeare again is quite remarkable.

-But at the same time, the pace and intensity of term-time is generating more of a sense of purpose and offers less opportunity for reflection, which helps in its own way.
+It’s not the easiest marriage alongside my day job, but the pace and intensity of term time generates purpose and offers less opportunity for reflection, which helps in its own way.

 2014 could be a year of recovery and rediscovery, when I finally regain everything that was lost some years ago.
 It hasn’t been plain sailing, but the first two months have seen a lot of progress.

 And if it isn’t to be, it should not be for the want of trying.